Our Services

 If you have symptoms and even "few" bacteria are present, your doctor may consider the whole picture.
 In early infections, bacteria counts may still be low.

-If you're experiencing burning, urgency, or discomfort and want to better understand whether your symptoms align with cystitis, a free AI-powered symptom checker can help you evaluate your risk and decide your next steps.
+If you're experiencing burning, urgency, or discomfort and want to check whether your symptoms might indicate a urinary tract infection, you can use Ubie's free AI-powered symptom checker to get personalized insights based on your specific symptoms.

 Sometimes bacteria are present in urine without any symptoms at all.
 This is called asymptomatic bacteriuria.